AMK Ranch

 The AMK Ranch is a former personal retreat on the eastern shore of Jackson Lake in Grand Teton National Park.
 Also known as the Merymare, Lonetree and Mae-Lou Ranch, it was a former homestead, expanded beginning in the 1920s by William Louis Johnson, then further developed in the 1930s by Alfred Berol (Berolzheimer).
 Johnson built a lodge, barn and boathouse in 1927, while Berol added a larger lodge, new boathouse, and cabins, all in the rustic style.

-After acquisition by the National Park Service, it was designated the University of Wyoming - National Park Research Station The research center is cooperatively owned by the National Park Service and the University, directed by University of Wyoming zoology professor Michael E. Dillon.
+After acquisition by the National Park Service, it was designated the University of Wyoming - National Park Research Station The research center is cooperatively owned by the National Park Service and the university, directed by University of Wyoming zoology professor William W. Fetzer.

 Description

 Located on the shore of Jackson Lake north of Colter Bay Village, the ranch is notable for its high level of craftsmanship and attention to detail, comparable to that seen in contemporary National Park Service structures.
 The Berol Lodge is the most extensively detailed rustic structure in Grand Teton.
 Of the 17-building complex, 14 are considered contributing structures to the historic district.

 The Merymere Lodge was one of the first structures on the property.
 The principal buildings are the Johnson Lodge, built by William Johnson, and the Berol Lodge, built by Alfred Berol.